fieldtrip/website/tutorial/headmodel_meg.md

 tags: tutorial source meg headmodel mri plot MEG-language
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Creating a volume conduction model of the head for source-reconstruction of MEG data

 ## Introduction

 In this tutorial you can find information about how to construct a volume conduction model of the head (head model) based on a single subject's MRI.
 We will use the anatomical images that belong to the same subject whose data were analyzed in the preprocessing and averaging tutorials ([Trigger-based trial selection](/tutorial/preprocessing), [Event related averaging and planar gradient](/tutorial/eventrelatedaveraging)).
 The corresponding anatomical MRI data is available from the [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip).

 The volume conduction model of the head that will be constructed here is specific to the computation and source reconstruction of MEG data.
 Different strategies can be used for the construction of head models.
 The processing pipeline of the tutorial is an example which we think is the most appropriate for the tutorial-dataset.

 This tutorial will **not** show how to perform the source reconstruction itself.
 If you are interested in source reconstruction methods, you can go to the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and to the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.

 `<note tip >`
 The volume conduction model created here is MEG specific and cannot be used for EEG source reconstruction.
 If you are interested in EEG source reconstruction methods, you can go to the corresponding [EEG tutorial](/tutorial/headmodel_eeg).